CASH OR VENMO ONLY

 Gameplay and Field Safety:

-The staging areas are 100% safe zones.
+The staging area is a 100% safe zone.
 All Replicas must have safety on and magazines removed.

 Approved eye/face protection must be worn at all times on the playing field.
 Removal or your eye protection anywhere other than the staging area is grounds for immediate ejection.